developer-srk/Chess-Game/README.md

 # Chess-Game
-Description: This is a simple chess game made with HTML, CSS, and JavaScript.
+Description - This is a simple chess game made with HTML, CSS, and JavaScript.
 It lets two players play chess directly in the web browser.
 The game is easy to play and has a basic design to help users enjoy a smooth and fun experience.

 Features: